National Black Bear Day - June 4

 There are special environmental programs for the restoration of forest plantations.
 This helps bear populations recover.

-When is National Black Bear Day celebrated in 2023?
+When is National Black Bear Day in 2024?

 National Black Bear Day is observed on the first Saturday in June each year.